Hadi7546/hadi7546.github.io/content/about.md

 +++

 # who am i?
-a difficult question for which i don't have an answer until now. but:
+a difficult question for which i don't have an answer until now.
-16-year-old. student. developer.
-interested in physics, math, astronomy, philosophy, ai/ml, open-source, linux, rock, and chess. learning to research, rust, cp, kernel, and network. i use arch and nvim btw!